Step 1: Decide if Graduate School Is Right for You

 The sites below will also offer you information on test preparation courses and programs.

-Clarson University's Test Prep Courses Test Preparation Courses are offered at Clarkson University for the GRE (Graduate Record Exam), GMAT (Graduate Management Admissions Test), the LSAT (Law School Admissions Test) and SAT (Scholastic Assessment Test).
+Clarkson University's Test Prep Courses are offered at Clarkson University for the GRE (Graduate Record Exam), GMAT (Graduate Management Admissions Test), the LSAT (Law School Admissions Test) and SAT (Scholastic Assessment Test).

 Princeton Review - For students who wish to continue their education we offer comprehensive courses for all the major graduate and professional standardized tests, as well as a career program to help anyone looking for a fulfilling career in today's vast and varied job market.

 The Delta Course - The Delta Course offers a free daily GMAT practice question by e-mail as well as online GMAT study guides and practice questions.